trentmc/brownie-instrs/README.md

 ```

 ## Brownie needs
-Do installs as [Brownie requests](https://medium.com/@iamdefinitelyahuman/getting-started-with-brownie-part-1-9b2181f4cb99).
+Do installs as [Brownie tutorial 1 asks](https://medium.com/@iamdefinitelyahuman/getting-started-with-brownie-part-1-9b2181f4cb99).
 These include the following.

 Check that npm and nodejs are installed.
 ```console